doc-jones/GCP-nightly-setup/README.md

 Setup an account using the free tier of the Google Cloud Platform. https://cloud.google.com/free/

-Once your account is setup, click the 1st icon in the list on the top right of the Google Cloud Platorm page as pictured below to Activate the Cloud Shell.
+Once your account is setup, click the 1st icon in the list on the top right of the Google Cloud Platorm page as pictured below to **Activate the Cloud Shell**.
 It is a tiny terminal icon.

 ![Activate Cloud Shell](https://user-images.githubusercontent.com/37349558/107147554-b3b64600-691c-11eb-8fd2-0b576af2da11.png)